Enecuum/docs/enq/how-to-delegate.md

 -   Available: coins you can use freely.
 For instance, delegate, perform transaction or use to start mining.
 -   Delegated: coins you moved to a certain PoS contract to receive rewards if the contract belongs to an active PoS.
 -   Transit: coins you ordered to undelegate from a PoS contract with an active time lock.
-A time lock needs to pass for the coins to move to the "undelegated" state.
+A time lock needs to pass for the coins to move to the "undelegated" state, 1.5 days.
 -   Undelegated: coins that are no longer delegated.
 They are free to be transferred to the "available" balance with a "transfer" transaction.
 -   Reward: earnings from funds delegation to a PoS contract.
 These rewards can be transferred explicitly to your balance.
 We plan to make this step automatic with Staking 2.0 features.